Ecohydrology

 processes occurring below ground.
 We

-have developed a novel modeling
+have developed a novel

-approach that provides a "lens" for
+modeling approach that provides a

-seeing below the surface.
-We ask how
+surface.
+We ask how does root

-does root growth prior to and during
+growth prior to and during drought

-drought allow trees to adjust their
+allow trees to adjust their water

-water uptake depths to access
+uptake depths to sustain their

-drought?
+access reliable water sources?
 Here you can read

 about our findings so far: